mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### THE LONG NIGHT

-Despite their best intentions, the management of the Second Imperium proved to be too much for the inexperienced Terrans.
+Despite their best intentions, the management of the Second Imperium proved to be too much for the inexperienced [[Terra|Terran]]s.
 The year of -1776 is usually seen as the starting of economic collapse of the Rule of Man.
-The Terrans, not able to maintain an empire of thousands of worlds, were helpless to prevent the recession which destroyed what they had conquered.
+The [[Terra|Terran]]s, not able to maintain an empire of thousands of worlds, were helpless to prevent the recession which destroyed what they had conquered.
 The Long Night soon descended.

 The Geonee Autonomous Region was able to maintain interstellar trade for some centuries into the Long Night, but its volume steadily declined until individual worlds were all by isolated.
 The region had been too thoroughly integrated into both the Ziru Sirka and the Second Imperium to be able to construct a viable interstellar economy alone.